 In healthy adults, suxamethonium occasionally causes a mild transient slowing of the heart rate on initial administration.

-Bradycardias are more commonly observed in children and on repeated administration of suxamethonium in both children and adults.
-Pre-treatment with intravenous atropine or glycopyrrolate significantly reduces the incidence and severity of suxamethonium-related bradycardia.
+Bradycardias are more commonly observed in children or if repeated doses are given (both adults and children).
+Pre-treatment with intravenous atropine or glycopyrrolate can significantly reduce the incidence and/or severity of suxamethonium-related bradycardia.

-In the absence of pre-existing or evoked hyperkalaemia, ventricular arrhythmias are rarely seen following suxamethonium administration.
-Cardiac arrhythmias can develop in patients receiving digitalis glycosides who are given suxamethonium.
-Patients taking digitalis-like drugs are however more susceptible to such arrhythmias.
+Suxamethonium can induce cardiac dysrhythmias and arrest.
+In the absence of hyperkalaemia, ventricular dysrhythmias are rare although patients on cardiac glycosides are at increased risk (see section 4.5).
 The action of suxamethonium on the heart may cause changes in cardiac rhythm including cardiac arrest.